logseq/logseq/README.md

 **Notice that it is alpha and data may be lost!**

+Logseq is going to be open source in the following 2 ~ 3 months, so it needs a lot of help from the community!
+We're looking for some people who can contribute to the programming, design, logos, docs or anything, dm me in the discord group if anyone is interested!

 # Logseq - What is it?

 Logseq is a local-first, non-linear, outliner notebook for organizing and sharing your personal knowledge base.